-‘To my dear daughter’, a video created on smartphone at Stephen’s House & Gardens, appeared in two conferences this summer; ‘Evolving the Forest’ at Dartington Hall as part of the film programme in June, and ‘Inside Out’, autistic girls, identities and creativity, in July.
+‘To my dear daughter’, a video created on smartphone at Stephen’s House & Gardens in January 2019, appeared in two conferences this summer; ‘Evolving the Forest’ at Dartington Hall in June, as part of their film programme, and ‘Inside Out’, autistic girls, identities and creativity, in July.

-The video was made by walking a series of 360 degree turns, virtually on the same spot.
+The video was made whilst walking a series of 360 degree turns, virtually on the same spot.
 With each turn completed, I became aware that my careful movement of walking and turning slowly, was changing into something beyond walking, almost like a kind of dance.
 The ground beneath my feet was icy cold and there was a light covering of snow.
 Shifting my body weight from one foot to the other, ever so gently, so as not to shake the phone, I began to experience my body as one with my surroundings.
-I became a part of the rhythm of the swaying between the trees and the arboretum and the birds going back and forth in their branches.
-Preferring not to mention religion here I am thinking of a piece of writing ‘Going in Circles’, by Alexander ‘Twig’ Champion in ‘ways to wander’ (Qualmann, Hind 2015), in which the writer Champion describes the spiritual practice of circumambulation, of walking around an object, and how this spiritual practice draws the walker further and further into a meditative ‘mindset’, and with each completed circumambulation, a profound connection is created between the circumambulator and the object of focus.
-In many ways the art making process is like this, and it is what I think makes the art making process therapeutic.
-The artist focuses upon an object/abject/subject, they turn the object over in their thoughts, and revolve around it until they are satisfied to take the next creative step of representing it somewhere else in a different state of reality, to connect with it as something else, it is a way of thinking, of circling.
+I became a part of the rhythm, swaying between the trees and the arboretum, and the birds going back and forth in their branches.
+Preferring not to mention religion here, I am reminded of a piece of writing in the book ‘ways to wander’ (Qualmann, Hind 2015), ‘Going in Circles’, by Alexander ‘Twig’ Champion, in which Champion describes the spiritual practice of circumambulation; the practice of walking around an object, and how a profound connection is created between the circumambulator and the object of focus, with a fixed gaze and a continuous turning, the mind goes through many states of ambiguity, of knowing and not knowing, until a meditative state is achieved.
+In many ways the art making process is like this, and it is I think what makes the art making process therapeutic.
+The artist focuses upon an object/abject/subject, and as they turn the object over in their thoughts, they pass through the same kind of state, going round in circles, to achieve a kind of unthinking.

 Is all walking playful?
 For me it dissipates the hyper-focus and the over-thinking that comes with being neurodivergent, because it brings me to a place outside over-thinking, and over-thinking is not mind-wandering, it is a downward spiral of thought into a kind of stagnation that feels like trying to move through wet concrete, whereas mind-wandering suggests a horizon of possibilities, that over-thinking could never produce.
 Walking as an activity for thinking, takes my mind somewhere else, changes my perspective and my environment just by putting one foot in front of the other, it clears the eternal edit.
 In Rebecca Solnit’s book Wanderlust: A History of Walking, she talks about how walking the same route again can be like thinking the same thoughts again.
 I often visualise repetitive thinking or hyper-focus as a concertina of ideas building up and building up into a massive structure of folds, and the activity of walking becomes a promise in which these folds of thought will be gently patted down to become a smooth soft surface over which thought can freely flow.